 For Families Supporting Students

-The Academic Resource Center (ARC) has moved all services online (learning consultations, peer tutoring, study groups, and test prep) and developed new services including Study Connect, ARC Study Breaks, and a Student Online Learning Guide.
+The Academic Resource Center (ARC) is offering all it's services online (learning consultations, peer tutoring, study groups, and test prep).
 The ARC, and the entire Duke community, are here to help students successfully navigate this new mode of learning.
-As students transition to learning remotely, below are some ways you can provide support
+As students learn online, here some ways you can provide support.

 Physical & Emotional Space